celadari/json-logic-scala/docs/_posts/json-logic-typed-scala-representation-part-2.md

 > see the page [Parse JSON to Scala](./parse-json-logic-typed).

- `TypeValue` is a Scala data structure that represents a value type in json-logic-typed format.
+ `TypeValue` is a Scala data structure that represents a value type in JsonLogic-Typed format.
 The interface exposes one  attribute:`codename`, of type `String`.

 `TypeValue` has a the following subtypes: